 - Other duties as assigned.

-- Current Washington Department of Health minimum credential as an Agency Affiliated Counselor.
+- Current Washington Department of Health minimum credential as an Agency Affiliated Counselor in good standing.

 - Knowledge of Harm Reduction strategies.